How Alcohol Disrupts Sleep: A Functional Medicine Perspective on Restorative Rest

 Alcohol-induced circadian disruption therefore extends beyond sleep quality alone, contributing to broader metabolic and neurological stress over time.
 (10)

-Alcohol, Nighttime Arousals, and Sleep Fragmentation
+Why Alcohol Causes Nighttime Awakenings and Sleep Fragmentation

 One of the most consistent effects of alcohol on sleep is increased sleep fragmentation.
 Even when total sleep time appears adequate, alcohol disrupts sleep continuity by increasing the frequency of nighttime arousals (15).

-Why Alcohol Increases Nighttime Awakenings
+Why Alcohol Causes 2–4 A.M.
+Awakenings

 As alcohol is metabolized during the night, its sedative effects diminish while excitatory processes increase.
 This shift leads to heightened nervous system activation during the second half of the sleep period, making sustained sleep more difficult (16).